How to Write a Story for Children in 14 Steps

 - Publish your story

 Are you ready to write a story?
-Let us know your beginners tips for writing stories and what your next story is about in the comments below.
+Let us know your beginner tips for writing stories and what your next story is about in the comments below.